khulnasoft/titan/README.md

-# Titan Extensions for Angular
+# KhulnaSoft Extensions for Angular

-TITAN (Titan Extensions) is a set of libraries and schematics for the Angular framework.
+TITAN (KhulnaSoft Extensions) is a set of libraries and schematics for the Angular framework.